Domenico Casalino: International background

-Casalino is very proactive at the international level in the diffusion of know-how and methodologies related to public procurement.

 In September 2012, he was invited to the 12° conference Good governance and the establishment of institutional-based states in Cairo, Egypt, as the lead speaker on Good governance and public procurement.

 Then he attended the launching of the MENA-OECD Network on Public Procurement, co-chaired by Consip, Tunisia and Morocco.

 Casalino, speaker at the "Innovation in the IT sector" seminar.
-Brussels, Italian Embassy (8-10-2014).
+Brussels, Italian Embassy (8–10–2014).

 In 2013, Casalino was designated as lead procurement practitioner for the launching of the OECD Leading Practitioners meeting in OECD headquarters, together with 20 other worldwide senior procurement experts.

 In February, he was invited speaker to the first Anti-Corruption Working Group (G20), within the framework of Russia's G20 Presidency.

 In July, Consip and PPS (Public Procurement Service), the Korean Central Purchasing Body, signed in Rome the new 'Memorandum of Understanding on Public Procurement'.

-Casalino participated as lead member of the Procurement G6, the most important international network among government procurement agencies involving Italy, the USA, Republic of Korea, the UK, Canada and Chile, in the MMGP, Multilateral Meeting on Government Procurement, on September.
+Casalino participated as lead member of the Procurement G6, the most important international network among government procurement agencies involving Italy, the US, Republic of Korea, the UK, Canada and Chile, in the MMGP, Multilateral Meeting on Government Procurement, on September.

 Casalino (in the middle) organized the European CPBs meeting, Rome 2013, at Consip.

 In the same period the co-chairmanship of Consip of the MENA-OECD Network on Government Procurement was renewed, together with Morocco, Tunisia and the Republic of Korea, to support countries of the Arab Spring for the development of more transparent and efficient procurement systems.

 In October, he organised the first Italian meeting of the European Network among Central Purchasing Bodies (CPBs), involving the major CPBs of Europe.

 In 2014, he was a member of the Advisory Committee of the MENA-OECD Governance Programme Training Centre of Caserta, together with the Ministers of Public Administration of Italy, Egypt, Jordan, Morocco and Libya.

 He participates in relevant international cooperation projects – coordinated by the World Bank, and the European Commission – aimed at implementing locally advanced national procurement systems and centralised procurement models (Greece, Ethiopia, etc.).